21 December 2025

 Betty Parsons: Sheer Energy at De La Warr Pavilion, Bexhill-on-Sea

-Widely known as a NY gallerist, Betty Parsons was also a prolific artist herself — she made bold paintings and playful driftwood sculptures at her seaside studio in Southold, Long Island.
-It makes perfect sense that her first European retrospective is taking place at the De La Warr Pavilion, with it’s views out onto the Sussex coast.
+Widely known as a New York gallerist, Betty Parsons was also a prolific artist — she created bold paintings and playful driftwood sculptures at her seaside studio in Southold, Long Island.
+It makes perfect sense that her first European retrospective is taking place at the De La Warr Pavilion, with its views out onto the Sussex coast.
+Until 18 January 2026

 Dirty Looks: Desire and Decay in Fashion at Barbican, London

-Exhumed relics from Hussein Chalayan’s Central Saint Martin graduate collection The Tangent Flows (1993); the mud-dyed Issey Miyake pieces famously photographed by Irving Penn; JW Anderson’s pigeon clutch.
+Exhumed relics from Hussein Chalayan’s Central Saint Martins graduate collection The Tangent Flows (1993); the mud-dyed Issey Miyake pieces famously photographed by Irving Penn; JW Anderson’s pigeon clutch.
 A few of many filthy standouts in this unexpectedly brilliant exhibition — an antidote to our sanitised lives.
+Until 25 January 2026

 Lee Lozano: Hard Handshake at Hauser and Wirth, Los Angeles

-Lozano completely disrupted the New York art world between 1960-1972, going further than any of her other peers practicing post-minimalism and conceptual art.
+Lozano completely disrupted the New York art world between 1960 and 1972, going further than any of her other peers practising post-minimalism and conceptual art.
 Her General Strike Piece (1969) involved her refusal to attend art world openings and social events.
-One hundred punny and titillating drawings will be showcased in LA, marking the launch of ‘In the Studio: Lee Lozano’ by curator Lucrezia Calabrò Visconti.
+One hundred punning and titillating drawings will be showcased in LA, marking the launch of ‘In the Studio: Lee Lozano’ by curator Lucrezia Calabrò Visconti.
+Until 25 January 2026

 Lee Miller at Tate Britain, London

-Miller’s career started in front of the camera as one of the most sought after models in the 1920s.
-She partook in French surrealism and shot much fashion but she was of course that fearless war photographer who captured a nude self portrait in Hitler’s bathtub.
-This exhibition sheds light on lesser known images by Miller; most notably those of the landscapes of Egypt, Syria, Palestine, Romania and Greece taken in the 1930s.
+Miller’s career began in front of the camera as one of the most sought-after models in the 1920s.
+She became involved with French Surrealism and shot much fashion, but she was, of course, also the fearless war photographer who captured a nude self-portrait in Hitler’s bathtub.
+This exhibition sheds light on lesser-known images by Miller, most notably landscapes of Egypt, Syria, Palestine, Romania and Greece taken in the 1930s.
+Until 15 February 2026